Fox-ML-infrastructure/Fox-v1-infra/README.md

 - Benchmarking and systems review

 ### Not Appropriate For
-- Turnkey trading or retail strategy deployment
-- Financial advice or automated trading
 - Commercial use without a license
-- Unmodified production HFT or revenue-generating systems
+- Unmodified production deployment without proper testing and validation

-**FoxML Core provides infrastructure and architecture, not investment advice, signals, or plug-and-play trading strategies.**
+**FoxML Core provides ML infrastructure and architecture, not domain-specific applications or pre-built solutions.**

 ---------------------------------------------------------------------